 Do you sometimes find yourself wondering, “Why am I craving sugar?”

-Craving an ice cream cone or a piece of dark chocolate is an all-too-familiar feeling for many of us.
-But consuming too much sugar can come with a variety of health issues—like unwanted weight gain, tooth decay, and increased triglyceride levels (which can affect your heart health).
+Craving sweets like an ice cream cone or a piece of dark chocolate is an all-too-familiar feeling for many of us.
+But consuming too much sweet food and sugar can come with a variety of health issues—like unwanted weight gain, tooth decay, and increased triglyceride levels (which can affect your heart health, why is something you can check with a heart health test).

-So what could be behind your sugar cravings?
-It turns out that lack of sleep, as well as high levels of stress, could be involved.
+So what could be behind your sugar and sweets craving?
+It turns out that lack of sleep, as well as high levels of stress, could be involved with your sweets craving.

 Here, we’ll take a closer look at how sleep and stress can affect those cravings for sugary food.
-We’ll also discuss other possible reasons for sugar cravings—so read on.
+We’ll also discuss other possible reasons for sugar and sugar sweet treat cravings—so read on.

 Let’s start by briefly exploring what a food craving is.